Pushy is a highly-reliable push notification gateway, perfect for time-sensitive, mission-critical applications.

 Check out our developer-friendly documentation for detailed steps on how to integrate Pushy within your app

 How does Pushy work?

 Our SDK assigns a unique device token to each user that installs your app or visits your website and registers for push notifications.
 This token can be used to send push notifications to the device and should be stored in your backend database, along with other information about the user.

 To send push notifications to devices, your backend server simply needs to send a web request to our Send Notifications API with the device token(s) and push payload.
 Your app can then display a system notification or execute other app-specific logic to handle the notification.

 Does Pushy work in China?

 Absolutely!
-Since Google Cloud Messaging and Firebase Cloud Messaging are blocked in China, and because most phones sold in China lack the Google Mobile Services framework, lots of apps utilize Pushy to deliver notifications reliably to devices in China.
+Since Google Cloud Messaging and Firebase Cloud Messaging are blocked in China, and because most Android phones sold in China lack the Google Play Services framework, lots of apps utilize Pushy to deliver notifications reliably to devices in China.

 What is MQTT and what are its benefits?

 MQTT is an extremely lightweight, battery-friendly messaging protocol we utilize at Pushy to deliver push notifications to Android devices.
 It allows us to preserve precious device resources such as network bandwidth and battery power as we maintain a background connection with every device that installs your application.